Amazon merchants curtail ad spending after being spooked by coronavirus fallout

 Amazon’s advertising sales are a small piece of overall revenue, but they help the company offset the huge costs of storing and shipping millions of products.
 In the holiday quarter, what Amazon calls “other” revenue — most of which is advertising — totaled $4.78 billion, up 41% from a year earlier.

 Like many of its tech industry peers, Amazon started 2020 predicting strong sales growth.
 Now, mounting fears of a pandemic and the related economic fallout has put those rosy projections in question.
-Amazon’s shares have dipped 5.9% so far this week, tracking the decline in the S&P 500 Index.
+Amazon’s shares have dipped 5.5% so far this week.
 The falloff in advertising could be a harbinger of worse news to come.

 Amazon last month forecast sales of $69 billion to $73 billion in the current quarter and has not adjusted that outlook in response to the coronavirus.
 Apple warned that it is likely to miss its sales forecast for the current quarter due to the outbreak, which disrupted smartphone production and forced store closings in China.
 “We are monitoring developments related to COVID-19 and taking appropriate steps as needed,” Amazon said in an email, using the official name for the virus.